yu-jianghao/yu-jianghao.github.io/teaching/2020-fall-qft.md

 ## 参考书：

-* M. Peskin and D. Schroeder, An Introduction to Quantum Field Theory (教科书)
+* Michael E. Peskin and David V. Schroeder, An Introduction to Quantum Field Theory (教科书)

 * Matthew D. Schwartz, Quantum Field Theory and the Standard Model